1) It's a very rare medieval hall house

 5) The project has been fascinating and complex

 Llwyn Celyn has proved to be one of our most complex and ambitious restoration projects.
-Thanks to our generous supporters and a grant from the Heritage Lottery Fund, we have almost finished restoring this historically important site.
+Thanks to our generous supporters and a grant from The National Lottery Heritage Fund, we have almost finished restoring this historically important site.
 It has offered us surprises along the way – in September 2017, dendrochronology revealed that Llwyn Celyn dates from 1420, some 60 years earlier than we thought.